-- a) Residential Activity in the Business A, B and C Zones; - b) Residential Activity, for the purpose of custodial and site management, in the Business D, E and F Zones; - c) Visitor Accommodation in the Business A, B and C Zones; - d) Community Activity in the Business A, B and C Zones; - e) Recreational Activity (excluding shooting ranges) in the Business A, B and CZones; - f) Retail Activity (excluding service stations) in the Business A Zone, other than where specified as a Controlled, Discretionary or Non-Complying Activity, provided that: - the maximum gross floor area of any individual retail tenancy shall not exceed 500m; - g) Retail Activity in the Business B Zone, other than where specified as a Discretionary Non-Complying Activity, provided that: - retail display and sales shall be limited to single retail outlets, each with a minimum gross floor area of 500m located within buildings, - except that this limitation shall not apply to:
+- a) Residential Activity in the Business A, B and C Zones; - b) Residential Activity, for the purpose of custodial and site management, in the Business D, E and F Zones; - c) Visitor Accommodation in the Business A, B and C Zones; - d) Community Activity in the Business A, B and C Zones; - e) Recreational Activity (excluding shooting ranges) in the Business A, B and CZones; - f) Retail Activity (excluding service stations) in the Business A Zone, other than where specified as a Controlled, Discretionary or Non-Complying Activity - g) Retail Activity in the Business B Zone, other than where specified as a Non-Complying Activity, provided that: - retail display and sales shall be limited to single retail outlets, each with a minimum gross floor area of 500m2 located within buildings, - except that this limitation shall not apply to: - service stations for which any indoor retail floor area shall not exceed 150m2 in area;

-- service stations for which any indoor retail floor area shall not exceed 150m in area; - food and beverage restaurants and take-away food outlets; - trade suppliers vehicle sales and other outdoor display and sales. - Yard based suppliers. - lotto kiosk or café associated with and ancillary to supermarkets - h) Retail Activity in the Business C Zone, other than where specified as a Non-Complying Activity, provided that: - the maximum gross floor area of any individual retail tenancy shall not exceed 750m2, except that this limitation shall not apply to: - service stations for which any indoor retail floor area shall not exceed 150m2 in area; - vehicle sales and other outdoor display and sales. - Ih) Retail Activity in the Business C and D and E Zones, other than where specified as a Non-Complying Activity, provided that: - retail display and sales shall be limited to single retail outlets selling goods produced or processed on the site and may include only ancillary products to goods produced or processed on the site, each with a minimum gross floor area of 150m located within buildings, except that this limitation shall not apply to:
+- food and beverage outlets; - trade suppliers - Yard based suppliers. - lotto kiosk or café associated with and ancillary to supermarkets - h) Retail Activity in the Business C and D Zones, other than where specified as a Non-Complying Activity, provided that: - retail display and sales shall be limited to single retail outlets selling goods produced or processed on the site and may include only ancillary products to goods produced or processed on the site, each with a minimum gross floor area of 150m2 located within buildings, except that this limitation shall not apply to:

-- food and beverage restaurants and take-away food outlets; - trade suppliers vehicle sales and other outdoor display and sales. - Yard based suppliers. - The display and sale of livestock and the sale of refreshments to persons attending sales events at the Ashburton Saleyards (Lot 2 DP 46305 and Pt RS 20425 Blk IV Hinds (Hekeao) SD). - i) Retail Activity in the Business E and F Zone, other than where specified as a Restricted Discretionary or Non-Complying Activity, limited to: - retail display and sales of goods processed or manufactured on site; - The display and sale of livestock and the sale of refreshments to persons attending sales events at the Ashburton Saleyards (Lot 2 DP 46305 and Pt RS 20425 Blk IV Hinds (Hekeao) SD). - j) Commercial Activity (excluding Retail Activity) in the Business A, B, C and D Zones;
+- food and beverage outlets; - trade suppliers - Yard based suppliers - The display and sale of livestock and the sale of refreshments to persons attending sales events at the Ashburton Saleyards (Lot 2 DP 46305). - i) Retail Activity in the Business E and F Zone, other than where specified as a Restricted Discretionary or Non-Complying Activity, limited to: - a. retail display and sales of goods processed or manufactured on site; - b.
+The display and sale of livestock and the sale of refreshments to persons attending sales events at the Ashburton Saleyards (Pt RS 20425 Blk IV Hinds (Hekeao) SD). - j) Commercial Activity (excluding Retail Activity) in the Business A, Zone; - k) Office Activity in the Business B, C, D and E Zone where these are Ancillary Activities which occupy no more than 30% of the GFA of all buildings on the same site; - I) Commercial Services within the Business C Zone; - m) Entertainment Activities within the Business C Zone; - n) Service Activity in the Business C, D and E Zones, and in Area 2 of the Business F zone located on Bremners/Northpark Roads (as shown on the ODP in Appendix 5-1A); - o) Industrial Activity in the Business D and E Zone; - p) Food and Produce Processing, and ancillary Office activities which occupy no more than 30% of the GFA of all buildings on the same site in the Business F Zone;

-- k) Office Activity in the Business B, C, D and E Zone where these are Ancillary Activities which occupy no more than 30% of the GFA of all buildings on the same site; - l) Commercial Services within the Business C Zone; - m) Entertainment Activities within the Business C Zone; - n) Service Activity in the Business C, D and E Zones, and in Area 2 of the Business F zone located on Bremners/Northpark Roads (as shown on the ODP in Appendix 5-1A); - o) Industrial Activity in the Business D and E Zone; - p) Food and Produce Processing, and ancillary Office activities which occupy no more than 30% of the GFA of all buildings on the same site in the Business F Zone; - q) Meat Processing, and ancillary Office activities which occupy no more than 30% of the GFA of all buildings on the same site in the Business F Zone, except on land held in CT181321 or on the site known as 150 Fairfield Road, Fairton; - r) Farming Activity in the Business F Zone; - s) Forestry Activity in the Business F Zone.
+- q) Meat Processing, and ancillary Office activities which occupy no more than 30% of the GFA of all buildings on the same site in the Business F Zone, except on land held in CT181321 or on the site known as 150 Fairfield Road, Fairton; - r) Farming Activity in the Business F Zone; - s) Forestry Activity in the Business F Zone.